 - taking medications to reduce swelling and inflammation, like aspirin or ibuprofen

 - resting and elevating your ankle

 - applying ice packs to reduce swelling

 - wearing compression bandages or casts to immobilize your ankle

 - getting cortisone (steroid) injections to reduce pain and swelling

-- reconstruction to rebuild bones and joints in your ankle
+- reconstruction to rebuild bones, joints, tendons, and ligaments in your ankle

 - removal of damaged tissue (debridement)

 - lengthening the calf muscles to reduce pressure on your Achilles tendon

 - fusion of the bones in your ankle to make it more stable (arthrodesis)